simplic/documentation/dev/csharp/flow/node_documentation_standard.md

 ```

 ## Flow pins
-Each outgoing flow pin property is preceded by an XAML summary describing what triggers it.
+Each outgoing flow pin property is preceded by an XML summary describing what triggers it.

-An additional more abstract/contextual description further explaining the pin's purpose can be provided in an added XAML paragraph.
+An additional more abstract/contextual description further explaining the pin's purpose can be provided in an added XML paragraph.

 ### Example 1
 ```csharp